mariusconstantin3011/mariusconstantin3011.github.io/README.md

 Hi!
 I'm Marius Constantin.
 I'm an HFT Trader and Quant Researcher.

-I am open to new roles in Quant Research and Quant Trading.
+I am a Quantitative Systematic Trader in Equity Options at SIG.
 Previously, I worked at Dexterity Capital, Goldman Sachs, Yale University and Princeton University.

 I did my PhD at Yale, my Master in Financial Engineering at Stevens Institute of Technology.
-I a graduated magna cum laude in Physics from Princeton in 2014.
+I graduated magna cum laude in Physics from Princeton in 2014.

 [Linkedin](https://www.linkedin.com/in/mariusconstantin11/)